403 Forbidden Error

 and 403

-errors are similar in a sense that they alert the visitor that they are unable to access a resource.
+errors are similar in that they alert the visitor that they cannot access a resource.
 However, each error occurs for separate reasons.
 A 401

 error occurs when a request to a particular resource that requires authentication either does not provide authentication or the authentication provided fails.